yoavram/AniML/coral_bleaching.md

 The "Factor" Trap: This is the #1 bug in R Machine Learning.

 Explanation: "If you don't run as.factor(), the model will try to predict the average bleaching (Regression).
 We want to predict the category (Classification).
-Gemini knows this, but you must ask it specifically."
+The AI agent knows this, but you must ask it specifically."

 The "Formula" (~ .): Explain how elegant R is here.
 Bleaching ~ . means "Bleaching depends on everything."
 No need to list columns X = [...] like in Python.